devSayed-spec/gayanara-ecommerce-analysis/README.md

 1. Imported five raw datasets into MySQL.
 2. Fixed date data types using `ALTER TABLE`.
 3. Excluded cancelled and returned orders before calculating sales and revenue.
-4. Combined `orders`, `order_items`, and `products` to identify best-selling products.
+4. Combined `orders`, `order_items`, and `products` to identify the Top 10 best-selling products.
-5. Calculated revenue by brand and compared it with unit sales.
+5. Calculated revenue by brand and compared it with total unit sales.
-6. Used `LEFT JOIN` to identify products with available inventory but zero recorded sales.
+6. Used `LEFT JOIN` to identify dead stock, including products with stock but zero recorded sales.
-7. Used `INNER JOIN` to identify products with historical sales but zero current stock.
+7. Used `INNER JOIN` to identify popular products with historical sales but zero current stock.
-8. Used pre-aggregation in subqueries to ensure that only valid orders were included in revenue calculations.
+8. Used pre-aggregation in subqueries to ensure only valid orders were included in revenue calculations.

 ## Key Findings

 ### Top 10 Products Are Concentrated in Two Brands

-Riang Apparel contributed 4 out of 10 products in the Top 10 list, while Tropika Style contributed 3 products.
+Riang Apparel contributed 4 out of 10 products in the Top 10 best-selling list, while Tropika Style contributed 3 products.

-Together, these two brands represented 70% of the Top 10 best-selling products.
-Demand is concentrated rather than evenly distributed across brands.
+Together, these two brands represented 70% of the Top 10 products.
+This shows that demand is concentrated rather than evenly distributed across brands.

 ### Revenue and Unit Sales Tell Different Stories